-Dragonfly Development Limited has been created to deliver residential and commercial developments on Council and privately owned land.
-The driver for creating the company is to stimulate economic growth by delivering housing and commercial developments whilst generating income for the Council.
+During 2016/17 the Council entered into a joint venture with Woodhead Regeneration Ltd. Dragonfly Development Limited was created to deliver residential and commercial developments on Council and privately owned land.
+The driver for creating the company was to stimulate economic growth by delivering housing and commercial developments whilst generating income for the Council.
+Each partner had equal controlling interests with two Directors on the Board and both parties purchased 50% of the shares in the company for £50,000 each.